 I think I would choose from between November and March

 As you might figure, the temperatures during the summer rise to extraordinary heights, and for a Nordic Scandinavian family, as we are, more than 40 degrees Celsius is just unbearable heat.

 So, all my research shows me, that I would actually travel to Dubai, in the months, that is considered the coldest months in Denmark, where we come from.

-My friends and family, who has been visiting Dubai, tells me the same thing.
+My friends and family, who have been visiting Dubai, tell me the same thing.
 You have to go in the winter, because when you go from minus 5 to 10 degrees Celsius in Denmark, and Dubai has 20+ degrees.
 The sun and the temperature has a great effect on both your health, mood, and your vacation just seems that much better.

 Does it snow in Dubai?

 No, it does not snow outside in Dubai. the coldest month of Dubai has the lowest average of 14 Degrees Celcius, which equals to about 56 Degrees Fahrenheit.

 Just like the rest of Dubai, everything is BIG, and everything is artificial and man-made in the middle of the desert.
 And of course, they made a big indoor ski resort, a ski resort where it actually snows inside.

 Temperatures according to National Climatic Data Center (USA)